greati/timewarrior-polybar/README.md

 # timewarrior-polybar
 A polybar plugin to track timewarrior states, because I always forget to deactivate/activate a current task.
-This idea has just started.
+The implementation of this idea has just started.
 I've put it here because one of the main functionalities I need, which is showing the current tag, is easily implemented by simply calling the `timew` command.

 Desired functionality: